Sweet, tender BBQ king crab meat dipped into a sweet, citrusy, homemade ponzu sauce. It’s a perfect match for the summer!

-We usually get our king crab legs from Costco and they are already pre-cooked.
-All you need to do is to throw them on to the BBQ grill to warm up and get a nice smoky flavor.
+The start of the summer BBQ season around my house usually begins with BBQ King Crab Legs.
+It sounds fancy, but we like to keep it simple and delicious.
+We usually get our king crab legs from Costco, already pre-cooked.
+So all we need to do is to throw them on to the grill to warm up and get a nice smoky flavor.
 Easy right?
 To enjoy the crab legs, we typically cut through one end of the joint with kitchen shears, and then trim along the two sides.
 As a preference, we avoid getting the claw because it’s harder to get the meat out.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - 1 lb King Crab Legs (See Notes)